kaktusztea/backupy/README.md

 ```

 ## Contact ##
-If you have comments, or just want explain how awesome this script is :) - write a mail:
+If you have comments, or just want to explain how awesome this script is :) - write a mail:

 ```